magnopus-opensource/connected-spaces-platform/UnitTesting/README.md

 This directory contains a set of unit tests that exercise the Wrapper Generator and test its output.

-These test have been written for a Windows test environment and test two outputs:
+These tests have been written for a Windows test environment and test two outputs:

 * C# tests, running in [Unity] as [Play Mode tests](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/edit-mode-vs-play-mode-tests.html#play-mode-tests) using the Unity Test Framework
 * Typescript tests, running in [node.js]